isaacg1/fort/fort.md

 ### How to play the game

-The fort board is a 61 square hex board, consisting of 5 hexagonal cycles from the center.
+The fort board is a 61 square hex board:

         * * * * *
        * * * * * *